jradtilbrook/laravel-easy-aws/README.md

 Caching credentials can be insecure.
 Be careful if you are going to use an external cache driver like Redis or database as the credentials are stored in plaintext.

+## SQS Client

+The queue configuration for AWS SQS has also been modified to use these cached credentials.
+This means you don't need to add a key or secret for that client - if using SQS as your queue driver.
+Also **please note** that  the `prefix` configuration key is not used because it is redundant, you'll need to prepend the value of `prefix` to `queue`.

 ## License

 Laravel Easy AWS is licensed under the MIT license.